Sonoma Wine Country for Food Lovers 2-Day Itinerary

 There are so many reasons to visit Sonoma County — the ocean, the vineyards, the redwoods, the charming towns — but let's not kid ourselves, we know many visitors make the pilgrimage to our little piece of paradise just for the food.

 And who could blame them?
-Our big-name food stars could form a small constellation, our farm-to-fork dining options are growing as quickly as our culinary reputation, and our strong agricultural roots are proudly showing.
-A visitor here could easily spend months eating his or her way through hundreds of local menus.
+Our list of Michelin-starred restaurants keeps getting longer, our farm-to-fork dining options are growing as quickly as our culinary reputation, and our strong agricultural roots are proudly showing.
+A visitor to Sonoma County could easily spend months eating his or her way through hundreds of local menus.

 Luckily, we've pared it down for you to a more manageable two days.
 Coming right up, a tour of the best eats Sonoma County has to offer, from gastronomic hot spots to mom-and-pop bakeshops, and everything in between.